The 1920s coincide with significant political and cultural upheavals in the history of the Armenian people.

 Hamazkayin has established a number of secondary and higher education institutions.
 Acknowledged writers, philologists and political activists have graduated from those institutions.
 Hamazkayin has also undertaken immense publishing activities.
 For the past 70 years, as well as for some 30 years in the United States, Hamazkayin has facilitated the cultural progress of the Armenian people.

 Hamazkayin is a non-profit organization.
-Currently it functions under the official name Hamazkayin Armenian Educational and Cultural Association.
+Currently it functions under the official name Hamazkayin Armenian Educational and Cultural Society.